This is an introduction to the Apple iPad.

 When you change your Norse Key Password, you will need to provide that new password in order for your Norse Mail, Calendar, and Contacts to continue working on your iPad.
 The best method for changing passwords on your iPad is to wait for the device to realize the password has changed and then provide the new information.
 Below is additional information for each of the options:

 There are times when you would like to display what’s on your iPad to a projector using the appropriate adapter.
-Certain applications permit this ability.
+On newer iPads, everything on your iPad will display on the projector.
+On older iPads (1st generation), certain applications permit this ability.
 For a listing, see iPad Apps Supporting VGA/Composite/Component Out

 In addition, podiums on campus now have AirServer installed which permits displaying what's on your iPad without an adapter.